 Left Brain Loves MLM (not):

 The most challenging part of this question was finding ingredient lists for either Arbonne and Mary Kay products.
+[UPDATE: Since this post was originally published in 2008, it has come to our attention that Argonne has added ingredient lists to their website.]
 You Beauty Brains in training should always be suspicious of companies that don’t make their ingredient lists easily available on their websites.
 Are they trying to hide something?
 Maybe not, but this is sloppy and irresponsible.
 Consumers have a right to know what they are putting on their bodies.

 Neither is Natural

 Trying to pick which is more natural, Arbonne or Mary Kay, is like trying to decide which feels harder, pudding or jello.
 There’s really not much difference and neither of them are natural anyway.

 After some searching (not easy), I found ingredient lists for products from both Arbonne and Mary Kay.
 First, Arbonne Tranforming Lift Formula.